10 Causal estimands

 geom_histogram(bins = 50)

-Figure 10.8: A histogram of the average treatment effect among the evenly matchable (ATM) weights for whether or not a day had extra magic hours.
-ATM weights can range from 0 to 1, so they are always stable.
+Figure 10.13: A histogram of the average treatment effect among the evenly matchable (ATM) weights for whether or not a day had Extra Magic Hours.
+ATM weights can only range from 0 to 1, so they are always stable.

 seven_dwarfs_svy <- svydesign(